2016–17 WABA League

-WABA League for the season 2016–17 was the sixteen season of the Adriatic League.
+WABA League for the season 2016–17 was the sixteenth season of the Adriatic League.
 Competition included ten teams from six countries.
 In this season participating clubs from Serbia, Montenegro, Bosnia and Herzegovina, Bulgaria, Slovenia and from Macedonia.
 WABA League for the season 2016–17 has begun to play October 2016. and ended in March 2017.

 It was originally intended that in group A play Nikšić 1995 from Montenegro, but after giving up this team, in its place was moved from Group B team Play Off Happy in Bosnia and Herzegovina.

 Team Play Off Sarajevo at the beginning of 2017 changed the general sponsor, and is the first part of the season appeared well Play Off Happy, and the other as Play Off Ultra.